CnmAlper/CnmAlper.me/README.md

 ### Hi There! 👋
 - 👋 Hi, I’m Alper Canimoglu
 - 👀 I’m interested in Machine Learning and Artificial Intelligence,
-- 🌱 I’m currently learning Python, MySQL, Matlab and Image Processing.
+- 🌱 I’m currently learning Python, MySQL, Matlab and Image Processing,
 - {💯} I want to share my projects with you,
 - 📫 How to reach me =} canimoglu185@gmail.com